FoamScience/configs.nvim/README.md

   - You can also get to similar functionality through `<space>l` which uses which-key
 - [cmp.lua:](lua/user/cmp.lua) autocompletion engine
   - `<tab>` to cycle through suggestions, `<cr>` to confirm
-  - Autocompletes emojies, buffer text, file paths, snippets, and also shows copilot suggestions as virtual text
+  - Autocompletes buffer text, file paths, snippets, and also shows copilot suggestions as virtual text
   - Even searches with `/`.
 Type `/@` to search through LSP symbols in code buffers!
   - Completes math functions in Vim's expression register (`<c-r>` in insert mode)
   - Also provides command line completion on `:`
 - [garbage.lua:](lua/user/garbage.lua) a garbage collection for inactive LSP servers
 - [lens.lua:](lua/user/optional/lens.lua) not so annoying code lens
 - [navic.lua:](lua/user/optional/navic.lua) shows code structure at the cursor in the winbar
-- [overseer.lua:](lua/user/overseer.lua) helps running tasks like building and cleaning
-  - Access its features through `<leader>lo`

 ### AI